home-assistant/developers.home-assistant/docs/dev_101_services.md

 - You may conditionally check the `ServiceCall` property `return_response` to decide whether or not response data should be returned (e.g. if it is large or expensive to fetch).
 When not set, the service may return `None`.
-- Errors must be raised as exceptions such as `HomeAssistantError`.
-The response data is not allowed to contain error codes or statuses to error handling mistakes.
+- Errors must be raised as exceptions such as `HomeAssistantError` and the response data is not allowed to contain error codes or statuses which are used for error handling.
+We want to keep error handling simple to avoid error handling mistakes.
 - Response data should not be used if there is a simpler alternative provided by the state or entity model.